 NORMAL CLASS-3 DSC

-A normal Class 3 Digital Signature Certificate (DSC) is a type of digital certificate issued by Certifying Authorities (CAs) to authenticate the identity of individuals or organizations in electronic transactions.
+A normal Class 3 Digital Signature Certificate (DSC) is a type of digital certificate issued by Certifying Authorities (CAs) to authenticate the identity of individuals or organisations in electronic transactions.
 It provides a higher level of security compared to Class 2 DSCs, as it involves a more rigorous identity verification process.
 Class 3 DSCs are typically used for applications requiring a high level of assurance, such as e-tendering, e-procurement, filing income tax returns, and participating in online bidding processes where the integrity and authenticity of the user's identity and documents are crucial.
+The Class 3 DSC uses advanced encryption technology to ensure that all electronic communications and transactions are secure and tamper-proof.
+It serves as a digital equivalent of a handwritten signature, providing legal validity to electronic documents under the Information Technology Act, 2000.
+This certificate ensures confidentiality, integrity, and non-repudiation of data, which means that the sender cannot deny having sent a signed document, and the receiver can verify its authenticity.
+Obtaining a Class 3 DSC requires an applicant to undergo an in-person or video-based verification process conducted by a licensed Certifying Authority, ensuring the highest level of trust.

 Description